 India's agricultural economy is undergoing structural changes.
 During 1951 to 2013, the GDP share of agriculture has fallen from 55.1 to 14 percent.
-This is not because of reduced importance of agricultural policy.
+This is not because of reduced importance of agriculture, or a consequence of agricultural policy.
 This is largely because of the rapid economic-growth in services, industrial output, and non-agricultural sectors in India during 2000 to 2010.
 Agriculture in India is a major economic sector as well as it creates plenty of employment opportunities.